A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Involutions in algebraic K -theory

-We now define the canonical involution $\tau_\epsilon$ on $A(X)$ and explore its connection to an involution in the model of $A$-theory via "spaces of matrices with values in the ring up to homotopy" $Q_+\Omega X$ \cite[\S 2.2]{WaldhausenAtheory}.
-All throughout, let $G:=GX$ denote the topological monoid of Moore loops on $X$, and write $\s[G]$ for the $\mathbb{E}_1$-ring spectrum $\s\wedge G_+$.
+We now define the canonical involution $\tau_\epsilon$ on $A(X)$, for $X$ based, and relate it to an involution in the model of $A$-theory via ``spaces of matrices with values in the ring up to homotopy'' $Q_+\Omega X$ \cite[Section 2.2]{WaldhausenAtheory}.
+Throughout, let $G:=GX$ denote the topological monoid of Moore loops on $X$, and write $\s[G]$ for the $\mathbb{E}_1$-ring spectrum $\s\wedge G_+$.

 We will work over the $\infty$-category $\mathsf{Mod}_{\s[G]}$ of right $\s[G]$-module spectra; we will also write $_{\s[G]}\mathsf{Mod}$ for the $\infty$-category of left $\s[G]$-modules.
-Then for $m\geq 1$, if $\mathrm{Aut}_G(\oplus^{m}\s[G])$ denotes the homotopy invertible components of the mapping space $\mathsf{Mod}_{\s[G]}(\oplus^m\s[G],\oplus^m\s[G])$, Waldhausen showed in \cite[Thm.
-2.2.1]{WaldhausenAtheory} that for $X$ connected, there is a natural equivalence
+Then for $m\geq 1$, if $\mathrm{Aut}_G(\oplus^{m}\s[G])$ denotes the homotopy invertible components of the mapping space $\mathsf{Mod}_{\s[G]}(\oplus^m\s[G],\oplus^m\s[G])$, Waldhausen showed in \cite[Theorem 2.2.1]{WaldhausenAtheory} that for $X$ connected, there is a natural equivalence

 In order to define $\tau_\epsilon$, we will introduce compatible anti-involutions on $\mathrm{Aut}_G(\oplus^{m}\s[G])$ defined in terms of Spanier--Whitehead duality.
-As $\s[G]$ is not commutative, this duality really arises as an instance of a \textit{duality in the symmetric closed bicategory} $\mathsf{Bimod}_\s$ of bimodule spectra, in the sense of \cite[\S 16.4]{MaySigurdsson}.
-This duality coincides with the one considered by Vogell in \cite[\S 1]{VogellInvolution}.
+As $\s[G]$ is not commutative, this duality really arises as an instance of a \textit{duality in the symmetric closed bicategory} $\mathsf{Bimod}_\s$ of bimodule spectra, in the sense of May--Sigurdsson \cite[Section 16.4]{MaySigurdsson}.
+This duality coincides with the one considered by Vogell in \cite[Section 1]{VogellInvolution}.

+\begin{rem} We can safely import the duality theory of May--Sigurdsson \cite{MaySigurdsson}: even though it is developed only $2$-categorically, and $\mathsf{Bimod}_\s$ (aka the Morita category of the sphere spectrum, cf~\cite{HaugsengMoritaCategory}) is an $(\infty,2)$-category, the arguments that rely on duality only involve the homotopy $2$-category $\mathrm{Ho}_2(\mathsf{Bimod}_\s)$, which is \emph{symmetric closed} in the sense of \cite[Defn.~16.2.1 \& 16.3.1]{MaySigurdsson}.